View magazine online

 I received a last-minute request to sub for a celebrity who could not make it on a float honoring Korean War vets for the 2019 Memorial Day Parade.

-* I can be heard around singing 1 hour 18 minutes into the parade however, the announcers & short video clips by celebrities drown me out a bit.
+* I can be heard around singing (where video will start) 1 hour 18 minutes into the parade however, the announcers & short video clips by celebrities drown me out a bit.
 I shouldn’t feel bad because the announcers completely ignored Dean Martin’s daughter and 1970s TV actor Tony LoBianco who were also in the Korean War segment.
 He was in a jeep but she was riding in a convertible with her name on the side.

 Notify me when you do something exciting or get together with classmates or if you’ve got news or email address of Patricia Dubois, Eric Duepen, John Green, or William Winget, just to mention a few.
 View color photos at KP83.org.